-Objective: Accommodate climbing on HPWF lands that maintains and enhances natural resource integrity, and develop management strategies that are based on collaboration.
+Accommodate climbing on HPWF lands that maintains and enhances natural resource integrity, and develop management strategies that are based on collaboration.

-Stabilize the soil at the top and base of existing climbing routes, where unacceptable erosion is identified.
+- Stabilize the soil at the top and base of existing climbing routes, where unacceptable erosion is identified.
 This includes terracing and other forms of stabilization.
-The Deadwater climbing area will utilize partnerships in hopes of becoming a model for sustainability.

-Develop sustainable access routes to more heavily-used climbing areas.
-Design, designate and construct sustainable trails to popular climbing destinations where herd paths show negative resource impacts.
-These will be sustainably designed, constructed, maintained, rerouted, and improved to a Class III trail standard.

-Partner with the climbing community to better understand climbing routes in the HPWF.
-Inventory sites for existing resource degradation or susceptibility for resource impacts.
+The Deadwater climbing area will utilize partnerships in hopes of becoming a model for sustainability. - Design, designate and construct sustainable trails to popular climbing destinations where herd paths show negative resource impacts.
+These will be sustainably designed, - constructed, maintained, rerouted, and improved to a Class III trail standard. - Partner with the climbing community to better understand climbing routes in the HPWF.
+Inventory sites for resource degradation or susceptibility for resource impacts.

-Desired conditions for climbing routes are ones that have minimal impacts to the top and bottom of cliffs, access routes to popular locations, are free of human waste evidence and litter, do not have any expansion of fixed anchors and provide an enjoyable user experience.

-Formatted: Normal

-Monitor for changes in use type, level of use, and use impacts over time.
-If large groups are found to primarily cause resource degradation, this UMP supports the promulgation of regulations to limit group size to a maximum of 10 people, limited to utilizing a maximum of three roped climbing routes at any given time.

-A temporary moratorium will be established relative to the establishment of new, or replacement of existing, bolts or fixed pitons.
-This moratorium will allow the Department to gather use data and monitor the environmental impacts of the area and will aid in making sound decisions for the management of climbing routes and their access facilities in the future.

-Engage with the climbing community to inventory existing fixed anchors in the HPWF.

-Participate in the collaborative effort to develop a Park-wide policy on the management of fixed anchors on Forest Preserve lands.
-This will include: the Department, APA, the climbing community, environmental organizations, and other interested stakeholders.

-Temporarily close specific climbing routes in order to protect wildlife (i.e. peregrine falcon closures where necessary).
+- Desired conditions for climbing routes are ones that have minimal impacts to the top and bottom of cliffs, access routes to popular locations, are free of human waste evidence and litter, do not have any expansion of fixed anchors and provide an enjoyable user experience. - Monitor for changes in use type, level of use, and use impacts over time.
+If large groups are found to primarily cause resource degradation, this UMP supports the promulgation of regulations to limit group size to a maximum of 10 people, limited to utilizing a maximum of three roped climbing routes at any given time. - A temporary moratorium will be established relative to the establishment of new, or replacement of existing, bolts or fixed pitons.
+This moratorium will allow the Department to gather use data and monitor the environmental impacts of the area and will aid in making sound decisions for the management of climbing routes and their access facilities in the future. - Engage with the climbing community to inventory existing fixed anchors in the HPWF. - Participate in the collaborative effort to develop a Park-wide policy on the management of fixed anchors on Forest Preserve lands.
+This will include: the Department, APA, the climbing community, environmental organizations, and other interested stakeholders. - Temporarily close specific climbing routes in order to protect wildlife (i.e. peregrine falcon closures where necessary). - At access points to popular climbing areas (such as Deadwater), provide kiosks with user group-specific information, including Leave No Trace principles.
+Capture use data with trailhead registers or through other means. - A rerouted Class III trail will provide access to Northway (I-87) underpass at Lindsay Brook.

-Install a kiosk and trailhead register in the Deadwater area, to provide relevant notices and user-specific Leave No Trace Principles.

-At access points to popular climbing areas (such as Deadwater), provide kiosks with user group-specific information, including Leave No Trace principles.
-Capture use data with trailhead registers or through other means.

-A rerouted Class III trail will provide access to Northway (I-87) underpass at Lindsay Brook.
 This trail will begin at Route 9, near Deadwater Pond.
-This route willmay also serve climbers, who will likely use a portion of the trail to access the climbing routes in this vicinity.
+This route will also serve climbers, who will likely use a portion of the trail to access the climbing routes in this vicinity.
 A short, sustainable access trail between the Lindsay Brook trail and the Deadwater cliffs will provide sustainable access that protects natural resources.

-Participate in the Department, APA, and climbing community-focused effort to develop a Park-wide policy on fixed anchors on the Forest Preserve.